 - The sale or use of courseware or courseware modules in areas that substantially compete with Penn State educational programs is not allowed without prior University approval.

 - Where necessary, mechanisms whereby potential conflicts will be avoided shall be set forth in a Memorandum-of-Understanding (MOU).

-- Requests for approval shall be signed by the University personnel involved in such activities, and forwarded by the appropriate Dean to the Vice President for Research who shall have authority to provide final approval.
+- Requests for approval shall be signed by the University personnel involved in such activities, and forwarded by the appropriate Dean to the Senior Vice President for Research who shall have authority to provide final approval.

-The Vice President for Research, in consultation with the Chair of the University Faculty Senate, will appoint an advisory committee for courseware to monitor the effectiveness of the policy, to recommend updates as necessary, and to provide guidance for other courseware issues (including appeals) that may arise from time to time.
+The Senior Vice President for Research, in consultation with the Chair of the University Faculty Senate, will appoint an advisory committee for courseware to monitor the effectiveness of the policy, to recommend updates as necessary, and to provide guidance for other courseware issues (including appeals) that may arise from time to time.
 The committee shall consist of five (5) faculty members representing a variety of disciplines, and members shall be appointed annually for a term of one year.
-Members may be reappointed for a maximum of three consecutive terms, but will be eligible for reappointment after a one year hiatus.
+Members may be reappointed for a maximum of three consecutive terms, but will be eligible for reappointment after a one-year hiatus.

 Directed works are those created at the specific direction of a University unit for the University’s ownership and use.
 Courseware or courseware modules will be deemed University-directed Works if they are created pursuant to a written agreement between the faculty member or staff member and the University unit or if the work is considered University-directed by the standing policy of the unit.